Commonsense leadership. A passion for making a better Kansas.

 Lynn Rogers is a commonsense leader who has a passion for education and improving the lives of average Kansas families.
-He proudly leads the charge for change through moderation and compromise as the 41st State Treasurer of Kansas.
+He will lead the charge for change through moderation and compromise as the Kansas Democratic Party Chair.

 Lynn was born and raised on a hog farm by proud, Republican parents, who taught him the values of honesty, respect, and trusting your neighbors.
 They were good public servants and inspired Lynn to do the same.